Home

 Alcohol and drugs are chemicals that interfere in the communication system.
 They overstimulate the neurotransmitter dopamine.
 Instead of a little surge pleasure, they stimulate an excessively high amount of dopamine, which produces the intense feeling of euphoria.
 The brain is hardwired to repeat activities which ensure survival, so when alcohol or drugs enter the system, the brain is essentially tricked into believing it should keep doing this activity, since the reward pathway is activated.

-However, when excessive amounts of dopamine are released the brain says "hey that's too much dopamine," and responds to this excessive stimulation by reducing the number of dopamine receptors and thus more alcohol or drugs are needed to experience the euphoria.
 Over time as the brain is exposed to overstimulation repeatedly, the neurons can no longer produce the important dopamine as it should and the user becomes dependent on alcohol or drugs to produce dopamine.
 Alcohol addiction has developed and they now experience withdrawal when the drug is not in their system.

 Next let's look at the definition of a disease.
-There are a variety of them out there, but here is the most basic that comes to us from Wordnet" -- "An impairment of health or a condition of abnormal functioning"
+There are a variety of them out there, but here is the most basic that comes to us from Wordnet "An impairment of health or a condition of abnormal functioning"

 Here's the definition NIDA, the National Institute on Drug Abuse, provides for addiction and remember alcoholism is an addiction.